SCION Applications to use today

 In case you don’t have access, the table provides a list of networks with SCION access.

 In any case, you can make use of the overlay SCIONLab network to try out SCION.
 Note that the SCIONLab network is not connected to the commercial “BGP-free” SCION Internet.
 Joining the overlay network SCIONLab is an automated process and can be done 24/7.
-It is not necessary to have a public IP address or open a port.
+It is not necessary to have a public IP address or open a port on your NAT.

 How to experience SCION if you don’t have SCION access

 Experiencing SCION without SCION access is a bit difficult.
-Fear not, we have a few resources that are available on the traditional IP network that will allow you to take a small peek at some applications that are running on the SCION network.
+Fear not, there are a few resources available on the traditional IP network that will allow you to take a peek at some applications that are running on the SCION network.

 Packet Inspector

-One such application is the packet inspector, to which you can send SCION packets and see them show up in the inspector.
+One such application is the packet inspector (on this page, or on this dedicated page), to which you can send SCION packets and see them show up in the inspector.
+You can access the packet inspector page with regular IPv4/6 and inspect SCION packets sent by others.

 JinglePings